devheinhtetaung/devheinhtetaung/README.md

 - 👋 Hi, I’m Hein Htet Aung
-- 👀 I’m interested in Android app developing and AI.
+- 👀 I’m interested in Software Engineering.
-- 🌱 I’m currently learning Web Design Basic and Flutter.
+- 🌱 I’m currently learning PHP Laravel.And I will be learning web development and swift,java,kotlin and dart for mobile app development!
 - 📫 You can reach me by twitter (@sidney_wane)